dizzylogicc/WikiParser/README.md

 While many Wikipedia parsers [exist](https://www.mediawiki.org/wiki/Alternative_parsers), Wiki Parser is in a class of its own performance-wise.
 It can parse a complete dump of English Wikipedia (66 GB uncomressed as of July 2018) into plain text and XML in about 2-3 hours on a modern machine, which is is 10-100 times faster than other parsers.
 The speed advantage is largely due to multithreaded C++ code with only sparse use of regexes.

+Wiki parser is mostly designed for text/structure extraction, and its output can differ significantly from Wikipedia pages as seen in browsers.
+For example, it skips the tags and templates that it does not understand (such as <math> tags), ignores tables (which are difficult to represent in textual format), flattens multi-level lists, etc.

 ## Windows Installer

 A 64-bit Windows installer is available in the **Win64 Installer** folder (Windows Vista or above).
 To install, simply download and run the file named **WikiParser-setup.msi**.